jimhigson/oboe.js/writing/main/2_Introduction.md

 Inefficiencies of our typical use of http
 -----------------------------------------

-![A common use of a REST service is the aggregation of data from lower-level services.
-A client fetches a listing of an author's publications and then the first three articles.
-The left sequence represents the most commonly used pattern in which the client does not react to the response until it is complete.
-In the right sequence the client considers the response to return progressively as many small parts.
-Because UML sequence diagrams do not provide a concept of a returned value other than as a one-off event, the notation of lighter arrows illustrating an ongoing response is introduced.
-Each publication is fetched as soon as the fragment of response linking to it is available and once the data required has been read from the original response it is aborted rather than continuing with the download of unnecessary data. \label{rest_timeline_1}](images/rest_timeline_1.png)
+![**Sequence diagram showing aggregation of lower-level resources exposed via REST.** A client fetches a listing of an author's publications and then the first three articles.
+The sequence represents the most commonly used technique in which the client does not react to the response until it is complete.
+In this example the second wave of requests cannot be made until after the original response is complete, at which time they are issued in quick succession.
+\label{rest_timeline_1}](images/rest_timeline_1.png)

-![A common use of a REST service is the aggregation of data from lower-level services.
-A client fetches a listing of an author's publications and then the first three articles.
-The left sequence represents the most commonly used pattern in which the client does not react to the response until it is complete.
-In the right sequence the client considers the response to return progressively as many small parts.
-Because UML sequence diagrams do not provide a concept of a returned value other than as a one-off event, the notation of lighter arrows illustrating an ongoing response is introduced.
-Each publication is fetched as soon as the fragment of response linking to it is available and once the data required has been read from the original response it is aborted rather than continuing with the download of unnecessary data. \label{rest_timeline_2}](images/rest_timeline_2.png)
+![**Revised sequence of aggregation performed by a client capable of progressively interpreting the fetched resource.** The client considers the response to return progressively as many small parts.
+Because UML sequence diagrams do not provide a concept of a returned value other than as a one-off event, the notation of lighter arrows illustrating fragments an ongoing response is introduced.
+Each request for an individual publication is made at the earliest possible time.
+As soon as the required data has been read from the original resource it is aborted rather than continue with the download of unnecessary data.
+This results in a moderate reduction in wait time to see all 3 articles but a dramatic reduction in waiting before reading the first content \label{rest_timeline_2}](images/rest_timeline_2.png)

 The figure above \ref{rest_timeline_1} illustrates how a progressive REST client, without adjustments being required to the server may be used to display some data requested by a user sooner.
 While the complete data should be available to the user significantly earlier, we see a much greater improvement in how early the first piece of data is able to be displayed.
 This is advantageous: firstly, even if the total time to show the data were not improved, progressive display improves the perception of performance [CITEME]; secondly, a user wanting to scan from top to bottom may start reading the first article while waiting for the later ones to arrive.
 Alternatively, seeing the first article alone may allow the user to notice earlier that they have requested the wrong author and allow them to backtrack earlier.

 Although the label "client software" hints at software running directly on a user's own device, nodes in an n-tier architecture can rarely be